angular/angular/aio/content/guide/upgrade.md

 Next, convert your current JavaScript files into TypeScript.
-Since TypeScript is a super-set of ECMAScript 2015, which in turn is a super-set of ECMAScript 5, you can simply switch the file extensions from `.js` to `.ts` and everything will work just like it did before.
+Since TypeScript is a super-set of ECMAScript 2015, which in turn is a super-set of ECMAScript 5, you can switch the file extensions from `.js` to `.ts` and everything will work just like it did before.
 As the TypeScript compiler runs, it emits the corresponding `.js` file for every `.ts` file and the compiled JavaScript is what actually gets executed.
 If you start